London Design Biennale 2018 Medal

 London Design Biennale 2018 Emotional States Medal

-The London Design Biennale 2018 Emotional States Medal, awarded for the most inspiring interpretation of the 2018 theme, supported by Panasonic Design has been awarded to the USA.
+The London Design Biennale 2018 Emotional States Medal, awarded for the most inspiring interpretation of the 2018 theme, supported by Panasonic Design was awarded to the USA.

 - Administering Body: Cooper Hewitt, Smithsonian Design Museum